Ontario, Canada: Best Months for a Weather-Savvy Trip

 Finding Deals on Accommodations and Flights

 Another thing to keep in mind is flexibility.
 If you’re open to midweek travel or staying in budget-friendly options like hostels, you can significantly reduce costs.
-For example, dormitory-style accommodations can save you 50-70% compared to hotels14.
+For example, dormitory-style accommodations can save you 50-70% compared to hotels.

 Booking in advance is another smart move.
-Early reservations can save you 10-30% on flights and ensure you secure the best rates14.
+Early reservations can save you 10-30% on flights and ensure you secure the best rates.
 This approach is especially helpful for every person looking to travel on a budget.

 Practical Strategies for Every Traveler